By Stacy Wyatt

 Central to the space was the ‘POP UP’ wellies station!
 To thank the attendees for their time, Ducks provided each attendee with rubber boots.
 POP suggested these would not only be useful post-event, in rain, snow or a visit to the wetlands, but the opportunity to set up a boot shop and have guests wear the boots at the event was another way to fully immerse them in the experience.
 Created with a series of darkly stained cabana structures at two different heights, the ‘stop and shop’ activation served as an area to size and fit hundreds of woman with identical rubber boots.

 Of course, no regular boot would do, they needed to be of exceptional quality as the attendees more than likely had their Wellies or Hunter Boots at home.
 After much research POP recommended Kamik boots because Kamik’s brand and culture aligned beautifully with that of Ducks Unlimited.
-Not only are they a 119-year-old Canadian brand, they run a zero waste operating practice and the boots are all fully recyclable and can be dropped off at partner retailers.
+Not only are they a 119-year-old Canadian brand, but they also run a zero-waste operating practice and the boots are all fully recyclable and can be dropped off at partner retailers.

 The Ducks Unlimited creative campaign designed and executed by POP Kollaborative was a tremendous success not only in engaging an otherwise missed consumer of the Ducks Unlimited brand but also, and by surprise, unexpectedly contributing to the raising of $100,000.
 At the very last minute, in the back of the event the team set up a small donation area to ensure they didn’t miss any opportunities and to their surprise, the event raised $100,000.00 in a short 3 hours.